-The Amish Country, Ohio is home to nearly 50,000 Amish people.
-It is basically a combination of 4 county areas of Ohio –
+In Amish Country, Ohio, there are nearly 50,000 Amish people!
+Amish country contains a combination of 4 different county areas of Ohio – It is basically a combination of 4 county areas of Ohio.

-which are Holmes County, Tuscarawas, Coshocton and Wayne County.
-The area is situated in the hills of East Central Ohio.
+The four counties, which are in the central east hills of Ohio, are Holmes County, Tuscarawas, Coshocton and Wayne County.
 This countryside is famous for its scenic beauty and beautiful landscapes.
-Things to do in Amish Country, Ohio are:
+Here are some of the activities you can do and places you can visit while in Amish Country:

-The Amish and Mennonite Heritage Centre presents the history on Amish and Mennonite people.
-The Centre’s building is a Pennsylvania style pioneer barn which has a restored Conestoga Wagon and many other historical artifacts.
+The Amish and Mennonite Heritage Center shows the history on Amish and Mennonite people.
+The center is located inside of a Pennsylvania style pioneer barn.
+Inside you’ll find a restored Conestoga Wagon and many other historical artifacts.
 There is an old school “South Bunker Hills School”, which started in 1857 and gives a detailed description of Amish Schools.
-The Centre also showcases beautiful Amish local craft, with a gift shop and bookstore.
+The Center also showcases beautiful Amish local craft, with a gift shop and bookstore.

-This 325 seat theatre is known for Amish-themed and family friendly entertainment options.
+In this 325 seat theater, you can visit for Amish-themed and family friendly entertainment options.
 There are matinee and evening shows.

 The Farm at Walnut Creek provides a fun experience for people of all ages.
-Here you can found more than 500 animals from different continents like Buffaloes, Giraffe, Deer, Elk, llamas etc. You can also see displays of ploughing, seed sowing, canning, threshing, baking and much more.
+Here you can find more than 500 animals from different continents like Buffalo, Giraffe, Deer, Elk, llamas, etc. You can also see displays of plowing, seed sowing, canning, threshing, baking and much more.

 Some of the popular villages which tourists loves to visit are Berlin, Charm, Mt.Hope, Sugarcreek and Winesburg.
 You will find many beautiful hand made products in Amish country such as antiques, quilts, furniture and much more.